 - ✓ As opposed to NMRPredict Desktop, NMRPredict server-based is a client-server application, so to carry out the predictions you will have to log in to the server via a dialog box shown by Mnova.
 Log in details will be provided to you when downloading NMRPredict.
 This login will only have to be carried out the first time you run a prediction with Mnova.
-After that, the software should remember your login details and do the log in in the background. - ✓ Because it is a client-server application and the data are being sent over the internet to the server, industrial testers may wish to have an in-house installation of NMRPredict for security reasons.
+After that, the software should remember your login details and do the log in in the background. - ✓ Because it is a client-server application and the data are being sent over the internet to the server, industrial testers may wish to have an inhouse installation of NMRPredict for security reasons.
 If this is the case, just write to us with your request at nmrpredict@mestrelab.com. - ✓ Customers who have their own in-house prediction package are welcome to contact us to discuss a similar, seamless integration of their own prediction package.
 Please write to us at support@mestrelab.com. - ✓ Please note that NMRPredict is a different software package to Mnova and therefore, in order to carry out predictions via this package, a license of NMRPredict must be held separately, once the NMRPredict evaluation has expired.

 Carrying out of predictions in Mnova is very simple.
-With a molecular structure open in the active page of Mnova, just go to the 'Predict' menu and select Prediction Options; then a dialog box will open.
+With a molecular structure open in the active page the algorithm for the 1H-NMR prediction (Increment or Charge):